depressedsheep/hci-cca-website/README.md

-hci-cca-website
+# hci-cca-website
 ===============
+Website deployed to the school server to provide co-curricular information to the new students.

-Currently in active development by Sun Yudong, Gui Ming Jiang and Samuel Leong.
+Developed by Sun Yudong, Gui Ming Jiang and Samuel Leong, 2015